mikewest/fallow/data/articles/2007/05/words-escape-me.markdown

 ArticleID:  66
 Published:  1179341911
 Modified:   1179420243
-Title:      Words Escape Me
+Title:      "Words Escape Me"
-Slug:       words-escape-me
+Slug:       "words-escape-me"
-OneLine:    I'm bored, and even though I should be overflowing with things to write about, I'm not.
+OneLine:    "I'm bored, and even though I should be overflowing with things to write about, I'm not."
 Tags:
     - Personal